-The growing importance of translational medical research is recognized by a number of international research organizations and has also been repeatedly emphasized by the national organisations such as the DFG (Deutsche Forschungsgemeinschaft = German Research Foundation), as well the European Union.
+The importance of translational medical research has been recognized globally by numerous international research organizations, and has also been repeatedly emphasized by national organisations such as the DFG (Deutsche Forschungsgemeinschaft = German Research Foundation) and by the European Union.

-Graduates of our MScTMR will therefore have attractive academic career perspectives, for example in:
+MScTMR graduates will therefore have attractive academic career prospects, for example at/in

 - basic molecular and medical research centres